 The project challenges pupils to show initiative, demonstrate perseverance, and develop skills such as collaboration and problem solving.

 The IB Career Related Programme

 The IBCP is a post-16 qualification which incorporates the values of the IB into a unique programme addressing the needs of pupils engaged in career-related education.
 The programme leads to Further/Higher Education, apprenticeships or employment.

 Pupils undertake academic study through IB Diploma programme subjects, accredited career-related learning, and through the IBCP Core ‘learn how to learn’.
 The course also includes a substantial amount of work experience in a career-related place of work.

 IBCP pupils will be full members of the Sixth Form and enjoy the benefits of life at Warminster School.
 IBCP pupils will be in the same Diploma Programme classes as IBDP pupils, promoting collaboration and the sharing of ideas.

-The IBCP is increasingly well-regarded by universities and the IBCP Core, good performance in two Diploma Programme subjects and in the Career-Related study combined can yield the equivalent of BBB at A Level.
+The IBCP is increasingly well-regarded by universities.
+Getting a top level in the career-related study or an IB Higher Level subject is equivalent to getting an A* at A Level, while the IBCP Core also provides UCAS points.
 The IBCP provides the required mixture of academic, personal and career-related development to prepare pupils for a fast-paced, ever-changing world which values work experience more than ever.